Alexhuszagh/BreezeStyleSheets/README.md

 - Scaling icons with the theme size.
 - QToolButton cannot control the icon size without also affecting the arrow size.
 - Close and dock float icon sizes scale poorly with font size.

+# Features

+- Complete stylesheet for all Qt widgets, including esoteric widgets like `QCalendarWidget`.
+- Customizable, beautiful light and dark themes.
+- Cross-platform icon packs for standard icons.

 # Debugging